tompazourek/Colourful/docs/topic-conversion.md

 There is one important [change for users coming from v2](topic-changes-v2-v3.md).
 During the conversion, the target values might actually end up outside of the range of the target color space.

 For example, in RGB, we are used to work with channel values from 0 to 1 (correspond to 0 to 100% of red/green/blue).
 But if we're converting from a color space with a wider gamut than RGB, we might end up with values either below 0 or above 1.
-These values aren't automatically clamped to fit the range.
+These values are NOT automatically clamped to fit the range.

 This is done mainly for these reasons:

 - So we wouldn't lose the color information in case we're doing some processing and then converting the color to another color space.
 - Because in different scenarios you might want to treat the outside values differently.
-For example, sometimes you might want to simply clamp them (i.e. if it's higher than 1, clamp it to 1, etc.), but in other scenarios, you might want to normalize the values (i.e. find the highest channel value, and divide all channels by the highest).
+For example, sometimes you might want to simply clamp them (i.e. if it's higher than 1, clamp it to 1, etc.), but in other scenarios, you might want to normalize the values (e.g. by finding the highest channel value, and then divide all channels by it).

 This additional processing is now left to the user.
 For more information about channel ranges, clamping, and the helpers that Colourful provides, see the [Ranges of channel values and clamping](topic-clamp.md) page.